bruhmastir/library/docs/vacc documents/getting started/joining_arabian.md

 ---
-  title: Join Us
+  title: Joining Arabian

 ---
-# Join Us
+# Joining Arabian
 ## Introduction
 Welcome to this small policy on Joining the Arabian vACC!